-Cohen accuses Trump over WikiLeaks, calls him 'racist' and 'conman'
+At hearing, Cohen attacks Trump over WikiLeaks, calls him 'racist' and 'conman'

 Trump has previously denied knowing in advance about the WikiLeaks release of Democratic National Committee (DNC) emails during the election.

-Cohen, in his prepared comments, said he was in Trump’s office in July 2016 when Roger Stone, a self-described “dirty trickster” and longtime political adviser to Trump, called the Republican presidential candidate.
+Cohen said he was in Trump’s office in July 2016 when Roger Stone, a self-described “dirty trickster” and longtime political adviser to Trump, called the Republican presidential candidate.

 Cohen said Stone told Trump he had been speaking with WikiLeaks founder Julian Assange, who told him there would be a dump of emails within a couple of days that would damage Clinton’s campaign.